test-unit/test-unit/doc/text/how-to.md

 ## Run all tests

-To make it easy to run all your tests, you can add a `run_test.rb` script to your `test` directory.
+To make it easy to run all your tests, you can add a `run.rb` script to your `test` directory.
 A simple example might look like:

     base_dir = File.expand_path(File.join(File.dirname(__FILE__), ".."))